hsk81/notex-v2.0/readme.md

 Then run the *frontend* container named `ntx` and map the internal port `80` to the external port `8080`; the `PING_ADRESS` and `DATA_ADDRESS` variables are set within the containers environment and tell the frontend where the *ping* and *data* channels need to connect to; finally the `$(cat RUN.pro)` sub-process delivers the actual command to start the application and is executed as a container process; see the `RUN.pro` file for details.

-The command also maps the `9418` port, which belongs to a `git-daemon`: This allows youto `clone` a particular repository from your host (if you know it's randomly generated name), like `git clone git://localhost/6b76c8b4-..-2aa1af896791`.
+The command also maps the `9418` port, which belongs to a `git-daemon`: This allows youto `clone` a particular repository from your host (if you know its randomly generated name), like `git clone git://localhost/6b76c8b4-..-2aa1af896791`.
 ```
 docker run -name qqq -t -p 7070:7070 -p 9090:9090 -p 7171:7171 -p 9191:9191 hsk81/notex:run ./webed-sphinx.py queue -pfa 'tcp://*:7070' -dfa 'tcp://*:9090' -pba 'tcp://*:7171' -dba 'tcp://*:9191'
 ```